 Metric - Timely Achievement of the child’s court approved permanency plan3

-- Definition: This is measured by measuring the number of children who achieve their court approved permanency goal within the designated timeframe per the benchmark for each goal.
+- Definition: This is measured by measuring the number of children who exit care to reunification, guardianship, adoption, or placement with a fit and willing relative within the designated timeframes specified below.

 - Data Source: The Children’s Division will utilize data that each provider is already required to report on permanency completion in the pre-existing FACES system.